This Article's Contents

 a. false worship, superficial worship, pro forma worship, nominal worship, words without heart Isaiah (the LORD) is not concerned here with whether their theories are orthodox.
 He is greatly offended that their religious activities are superficial, manipulative, not genuine.
 The issue is not doctrinal accuracy, but practical, daily genuineness.
 Practice, not theory.
 This is a recurring complaint in Isaiah (and all of the Bible), and all through history it is a perpetual problem in religious communities.
 God (and Isaiah) hold a high but very reasonable standard.

-If we see these things, and we don’t say them “out loud”, how will we explain that?
+If we see these things, and we don’t speak up, say them “out loud”, how will we explain that?